The Complexity of All-switches Strategy Improvement: Introduction

 Theorem~\ref{thm:edgeswitch} proves a property about the path taken by strategy improvement during its computation.
 Previous results have also studied the complexity of finding the optimal strategy that is produced by strategy improvement, which we encode in the following problem.

-\begin{definition} Let $G$ be a game, and let $e$ be an edge and $\sigma$ be a strategy profile of $G$.
-The problem $\optimalstrategy(G,\sigma,e)$ is to decide if the edge $e$ is used in the optimal strategy that is found by greedy all-switches strategy improvement when applied to $G$ starting from $\sigma$. \end{definition}
+\begin{defi} Let $G$ be a game, and let $e$ be an edge and $\sigma$ be a strategy profile of $G$.
+The problem $\optimalstrategy(G,\sigma,e)$ is to decide if the edge $e$ is used in the optimal strategy that is found by greedy all-switches strategy improvement when applied to $G$ starting from $\sigma$. \end{defi}

 Augmenting our construction for parity games with an extra gadget gives the following theorem.